-Political Engagement and Contributions
+Political engagement and contributions

-Sempra Energy and its business units consider engaging with policymakers to be an important and necessary part of doing business.
+Sempra and its operating companies consider engaging with policymakers to be an important and necessary part of doing business.
 We monitor hundreds of proposed laws, rules, regulations and policies, and engage at the federal, state, and local levels of government to ensure that the perspectives of our company, our shareholders, our customers, and our employees are represented before lawmakers and regulators.
 When warranted, we also take positions for or against proposals and sometimes suggest amendments as part of the public policy process.
 When operating outside the U.S., our company complies with all applicable laws and is committed to acting in an ethical manner when conducting business.

 Procedurally, corporate political spending plans and decisions are reviewed and approved by senior management.